 Other Issues with Garlic Cloves Not Forming

 In most cases, it is likely that your plants just aren’t ready to be harvested yet.
-But there could be some other issues causing the problem.
+There could be some other issues causing the problem though.
 For example, you may have chosen a variety of garlic that doesn’t work well in your climate.
 Some do better in warmer areas, while other types of garlic prefer a colder climate.

 Extremes in weather can also cause garlic plants to be stunted, which may include a small, underdeveloped bulb.

 Timing and patience are most important in getting a good harvest from your garlic.
 Make sure the plants will have enough cool nights to develop bulbs and cloves.
-But also look out for signs of pests that are stunting growth.
-And remember that you can still eat underdeveloped, so-called wet garlic.
-It is tender and flavorful and especially tasty when grilled.
+Also look out for signs of pests that are stunting growth.
+Remember that you can still eat underdeveloped, so-called wet garlic.
+It is tender, flavorful, and especially tasty when grilled.

 Gardening tips, videos, info and more delivered right to your inbox!

 Sign up for the Gardening Know How newsletter today and receive a free download of our most popular eBook "How to Grow Delicious Tomatoes."

 Mary Ellen Ellis has been gardening for over 20 years.
 With degrees in Chemistry and Biology, Mary Ellen's specialties are flowers, native plants, and herbs.